jstanaford/todos-app/README.md

 If you encounter issues:

 1. Check the logs: `./manage.sh logs`
-2. Restart the containers: `./manage.sh restart`
+2. Restart the containers: `./manage.sh restart` or `./manage.sh restart-app`
 3. Clear the caches: `./manage.sh clear-cache`
+4. Rebuild assets: `./manage.sh build-assets`
-4. Ensure your Docker installation is working properly
+5. Ensure your Docker installation is working properly

 ## License